fossasia/gci16.fossasia.org/README.md

 # Adding a slide

-The website shows an ism slider which has slides, to input another slide please go to `slides.yml` in the `_data` folder and maintain the following format to enter a new slide.
+The website shows an ism slider which has slides, to input another slide please go to `slides.yml` in the `_data` folder and maintain the following format *EXACTLY* (replacing values where indicated) to enter a new slide.

 ```
 - caption: main_heading